Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-Sir David Warren, chair of the Nursing and Midwifery Council, is due to step down months after a report warned the organisation’s “toxic” culture was putting the public and nurses in danger.
+Sir David Warren, chair of the Nursing and Midwifery Council, will leave his role after a report warned that the organisation’s “toxic” culture was putting the public and nurses in danger.

 The NMC chair faced repeated calls from campaigners to step down following the independent review by KC Nazir Afzal accused the regulator’s leadership of ignoring warnings over its deep-seated problems.

-The Afzal review was commissioned after reports by The Independent revealed a whistleblower’s allegations that the NMC’s “toxic” culture was leaving to rogue nurses going free to work and internal racism unchecked.
+The Afzal review was commissioned after reports by The Independent revealed a whistleblower’s allegations that the NMC’s “toxic” culture was leading to rogue nurses going free to work and internal racism unchecked.

 The Nursing and Midwifery Council regulates more than 800,000 nurses, midwives and nursing associates in the UK and is one of the largest professional regulators in Europe.

-The Afzal review published in July, found six nurses had taken their own lives in a single year while under investigation by the regulator.
+The Afzal review, published in July, found six nurses had taken their own lives in a single year while under investigation by the NMC.

-The regulator has also had other senior executives lead in the last few months including its chief executive Andrea Sutcliffe who said she was stepping down to recover from surgery.
+Some other senior figures have left the NMC in the past few months, including its chief executive Andrea Sutcliffe who said she was stepping down to recover from surgery.

 This review is due to be published before the end of the year.